-Address: Northern Park Way and Gold Reef Rd, Johannesburg, 2001, South Africa
+- Address: Northern Park Way and Gold Reef Rd, Johannesburg, 2001, South Africa

-Ticket Price: 65 ZAR
+- Ticket Price: 65 ZAR

-Time Required: 02:00 Hrs
+- Time Required: 02:00 Hrs

-History Museum, Family And Kids, Specialty Museum
+- Tags: History Museums, Family And Kids, Specialty Museums

 The Apartheid Museum is an assortment of separate museum buildings which illustrate mutual exclusion in their purpose and exhibition.
 This Museum was primarily built in honour of the struggle against apartheid, besides depicting the cultural and developmental history of South Africa during the 20th century.
 The Museum facilitates the visitors with complete guided tour and video and audio assistance and directions, along with exhibitions about the historical revolution against apartheid.
 The maintenance of the museum is done by a non profit organization of trustees.
 Thus the museum is preserved and run by the numerous provincial donations and sponsorships of the contributors functioning in Johannesburg.